Air Bubbles in Toilet: Causes and Fixes

 Call the plumber

-If you still have a toilet making gurgling noise after all the options above, call your plumber since it means that the problem is a bit more technical than these DIY solutions.
+If you still have a toilet making gurgling noise after all the options above, call your plumber since it means that the problem is a bit more technical than these DIY fixes.

 How to prevent the toilet from gurgling